 Open Work Permits for Essential Workers and International Graduates

-Canada has introduced a new open work permit for those in Canada who have applied for IRCC's Essential Workers and International Graduate permanent residence programs.
+Canada offers an open work permit to those who have applied to IRCC's Essential Workers and International Graduate immigration programs in 2021.

 Are you interested in applying?
 We can help.
-Campbell Cohen is a leading Canadian immigration law firm with over 45 years of experience.
+Cohen Immigration Law is a leading Canadian immigration law firm with over 45 years of experience.

-Complete our contact form to receive a free consultation from a Campbell Cohen expert on how to obtain this new open work permit.
+Complete our contact form to receive a free consultation from a Cohen Immigration Law expert on how to obtain this open work permit.

 Table of Contents

-As of July 26, 2021, individuals who have applied for permanent residence under Canada's recently opened pathway for essential workers and international graduates may also apply for a new open work permit.
+Individuals who have applied for permanent residence under Canada's pathway for essential workers and international graduates in 2021 may also apply for an open work permit.

 - An applicant's spouse or common law partner as well as their dependent children 18 years or over can also be eligible to apply for an open work permit under this policy so long as they also live in Canada.

 - Applications will need to be submitted online.

 - Effective summer 2022, Immigration, Refugees and Citizenship Canada (IRCC) will offer work permits under this policy that will be valid until 2024.